 Theatre Production Manager: Duties, Outlook and Requirements

 Theatre production managers keep a production running smoothly by working as a liaison between the cast, crew, and director.
 They verify theater purchases, organize meetings, and schedule rehearsal times.
 Theatre production managers also take extensive notes concerning the director's vision, technical issues, and cast blocking to verify continuity.
+Some theatres require prospective production managers have acting experience, and many require backstage experience.
+Most theatres don't require any specific formal education, but look for applicants who have multi-faceted experience in theatre as well as experience managing or organizing staff.

 Duties of a Theatre Production Manager